kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

      twofish-xts   512b   325.7 MiB/s   329.8 MiB/s
 {% endhighlight %}

-What we want is the best balance of strength to performance.
+What one wants is the best balance of strength to performance.
 In terms of the hashes, less iterations per second is stronger, as it increases the amount of time needed to decrypt, which decreases the ability to brute force.
 Though by that metric whirlpool seems best, sha256 is considered suitable secure and quite